ENVIRONMENT & SUSTAINABILITY POLICY

 1.2.
 Timber, Card & Paper

-Use of FSC timber; use of FSC paper including recycled content where appropriate for the end use.
+Use of certified sustainable timber and paper including recycled content where appropriate for the end use.

 1.3.
 Printing and surface coatings